Frequently Asked Questions

 Project grants are for specific activities carried out over a defined time period; for example, a one-year project to enroll eligible children in CHP+.

-5. What is the difference between a funding opportunity and the Special Projects Program?
+5. What is the difference between funding opportunities and advocacy rapid response funding?

 6. How much funding will the Foundation provide for my proposal?